dwsc37/cvwo-assignment/README.md

 ## Overview

 This is my (Dave Wong) submission for the CVWO Winter Assignment 23/24.

-The app is a web forum intended to be used by NUS students.
-There are various communities (NUS modules) which users can subscribe to to customise their experience.
+The app is a web forum intended to be used by NUS students to post and discuss about the modules they are taking.
+Users can subscribe to different modules to customise their experience.

-It is hosted on AWS at http://modulo.ddns.net Alternative address (if ddns does not work): http://54.255.234.127/
+It is hosted on AWS at http://modulo.ddns.net

+Alternative address (if ddns does not work): http://54.255.234.127/

 ## Setting Up the Repository